koenvervloesem/snipskit/docs/source/usage.rst

 - /usr/share/snips/assistant/assistant.json
 - /usr/local/share/snips/assistant/assistant.json

-Note that he :class:`.AssistantConfig` object doesn't read its location from 'snips.toml' in this case.
+Note that the :class:`.AssistantConfig` object doesn't read its location from 'snips.toml' in this case.

-If you want to create an :class:`.AssistantConfig` object outside a :class:`.SnipsApp` object and initialize it from the location specified in 'snips.toml', you need to use :attr:`.SnipsAppMixin().assistant` to get an :class:`.AssistantConfig` object with the correct path.
+If you want to create an :class:`.AssistantConfig` object outside an app object and initialize it from the location specified in 'snips.toml', you need to use the :attr:`.SnipsAppMixin.assistant` attribute to get an :class:`.AssistantConfig` object with the correct path.

 For instance, this could interesting if you want to know the language of the user's assistant before initializing your app: